 Definite month and year figures are published in August/December of the following year.

-The provisional figures of November 2020 have been added.
-The provisional figures of August 2020, September 2020 and October 2020 have been updated.
+The provisional figures of February 2021 have been added.
+The provisional figures of November 2020, December 2020, January 2021 and the provisional annual figures for 2020 have been updated.

 When will new figures be published?

 Approximately six weeks after the month under review.

 - Milk supply